StbyTrndo/StbyTrndo.github.io/index.markdown

   overlay_color: "#000"
   overlay_filter: "0.8"
   overlay_image: /assets/images/strawberry_background_1920_1080.png
 excerpt: "Welcome to StrawberrySec!
 This is a blog about cybersecurity and IT in general.
-Join me on my dive into the technical side of computing!"
+The goal of this blog is to document things that I am doing outside of my normal work to continue my education and increase my skills in the hope that others will find my experiences to be useful."

 hero_row: